OdintsovTim/xckd_comics/README.md

 # Check the conditions for the contest in Instagram

-This program loading comics from https://xkcd.com/ and post it to group in https://vk.com
+This program loads comics from https://xkcd.com/ and post it to group in https://vk.com

 ### How to install